alexreardon/sink/docs/learning-typescript.md

 > See custom helper `Combine<A,B>` below

 - Union: `T = A | B` (Or).
 Can only access shared properties that are common to all types. `T` can only be one option in the set
+- [Descriminated union](https://www.typescriptlang.org/docs/handbook/advanced-types.html#discriminated-unions): Each type in the union has a common property that can be used to switch between eg `{ type: T }`
 - post**fix**: `!` removes `null` and `undefined` from the type identifier (It is a clue to the compiler that it cannot be null).
 It is not ideal, but useful
 - `const` assertion: `as const` makes `T` `readonly`. (`Readonly<T>` helper)
 - First argument to a function can be `this` which controls the `this` context of a function.
 Eg `function foo(this: any, arg1: number)`